|Chocó Brush-finch Atlapetes crassus

 Montezuma, Tatamá, Risaralda, Colombia

 There is no overall agreement between authorities about the taxonomy or naming of this species.
-Some regard it as a subspecies crassus of Atlapetes tricolor; others give Atlapetes crassus full species rank but differ between Chocó Brush Finch and Dusky Brush Finch for the English name.
+Some regard it as a subspecies crassus of Atlapetes tricolor; others give Atlapetes crassus full species rank but differ between Chocó Brush-finch and Dusky Brush-finch for the English name.
 The HBW and Birdlife International checklist has adopted the names Chocó Brush-finch Atlapetes crassus.

 It is found in the lower forest borders on the west slope of the Andes at between 600 and 1,800 metres altitude.